craigbuckler/dockerwebdev/content/tutorials/docker-php-development.md

 Docker provides pre-built [Apache and PHP images](https://hub.docker.com/_/php) which can be downloaded and run on any OS where Docker is installed (see the [Docker installation instructions]({{ '/tutorials/install-docker/' | url }})).

-The following sections describe how to prepare a Docker development environment which can execute PHP files locatd on your host PC.
+The following sections describe how to prepare a Docker development environment which can execute PHP files located on your host PC.

 ## Create SSL certificates

 Web apps use HTTPS to ensure communication between the client and the server is encrypted and cannot be intercepted.
-Google also penilizes content sites which remain on HTTP.
+Google also penalizes content sites which remain on HTTP.

 For local development, developers either: